Tyrn/wei/the-insider-en.typ

 officials and stupid Earthmen.
 It was two hundred meters for the ex-director of  Assalah  Company,  Mr. Bemish.
-On  his  neck,  he  carried  a  suitcase containing the terrorists' demands to nationalize his company and a key from the handcuffs - his hands were still locked behind his back.
+On  his  neck,  he  carried  a  suitcase containing the terrorists' demands to nationalize his company and a key from the handcuffs---his hands were still locked behind his back.
 For two hundred meters sun rays and the red lights of laser sights danced on his face.

      Bemish stepped behind the gate.
 The red lights went out and  people in